hashicorp/terraform/website/source/docs/providers/consul/index.html.markdown

 # Consul Provider

-[Consul](http://www.consul.io) is a tool for service discovery, configuration and orchestration The Consul provider exposes resources used to interact with a Consul cluster.
+[Consul](http://www.consul.io) is a tool for service discovery, configuration and orchestration.
+The Consul provider exposes resources used to interact with a Consul cluster.
 The provider optionally must can be configured with to change default behavior.